Meet Nathalie Bonafé, PhD, CEOLD

 As a patient advocate, her assistance to both patients and loved-ones is based on their own values, for precious peace of mind.
 Far from being a narrowly-trained specialist, Dr. Bonafé prides herself on being a generalist – the glue that brings and holds all of the support systems together for her clients.

 She acts as an adjunct to hospice and palliative care teams, and works with everyone involved, including physicians, family members, attorneys, financial advisors, conservators.

 Nathalie comes from 25 years' experience in the rigorous field of biomedical science.
-She received her PhD in Molecular Biology, Biology & Health, from Montpellier Medical School, France, after which she moved to the United States where she conducted collaborative scientific research first at the N.I.H., then at the Yale Medical School, and the last 12 years in the biotech industry.
+She received her PhD in Molecular Biology, Biology & Health, from Montpellier Medical School, France, after which she moved to the United States where she conducted collaborative scientific research first at the National Institutes of Health, then at the Yale Medical School, and the last 12 years in the biotech industry.

 WHAT PEOPLE SAY

 “I could not have been assigned a better mentor than Nathalie.
 She has been my mentor since Sept.
 2018, and continues to offer me her expertise.
 She epitomizes everything one could look for in a mentor.
 Her knowledge as an EOL Doula is superior, and she patiently and willingly offers it up.
 She goes above and beyond to make sure her mentee's have all the necessary tools at their disposal to be sucessful.
 She will guide you every step of the way.
 She is my role model, and I will be forever grateful that she took me under her wing.”